You can read the our policy below or download or download the document by clicking the link below:

 There are occasions where staff will have cause to have physical contact with pupils for a variety of reasons, for example:

-- To comfort a child in distress (as long as this is appropriate to their age)
+- To comfort a child in distress (if this is appropriate to their age)

 - To gently direct a pupil